 -Permanent Subcommittee on Investigations (PSI)

-Senator Tester chairs the Senate Indian Affairs Committee where he works on legislation to solve problems facing American Indian, Native Hawaiian, and Alaska Native peoples.
+Senator Tester vice-chairs the Senate Indian Affairs Committee where he works on legislation to solve problems facing American Indian, Native Hawaiian, and Alaska Native peoples.
 These issues include challenges facing Montana's seven Indian reservations such as education, land management, health care, and economic development.

 Living up to the promises made to the heroes who served our nation in the military is Senator Tester's first priority in his work on the Senate Veterans' Affairs Committee.
 In addition to securing better physical and mental health care for veterans and their families, this committee considers policy related to pensions, vocational training, education, and other matters.